Oregon Truck Safety

 Motor carriers cannot allow a driver to perform safety-sensitive duties until the driver has received a negative result from a controlled substances test.
 FMCSR, Part 382.301

-Carriers must conduct random controlled substances and alcohol tests throughout each year.
-The controlled substances tests must involve enough drivers to equal at least 50 percent of the average number of driver positions.
-The alcohol tests must involve enough drivers to equal at least 10 percent of the average number of driver positions and they must be performed immediately prior to, during, or immediately after a driver is on duty.
-All drivers must have an equal chance of being selected and must be selected throughout the year using a scientific method.
-FMCSR, Part 382.305
+The controlled substances testing must meet the minimum annual percentage rate for random controlled substances testing of 25 percent of the average number of driver positions.
+The alcohol testing must meet the minimum annual percentage rate for random alcohol tesing of 10 percent of the average number of driver positions and they must be performed immediately prior to, during, or immediately after a driver is on duty.
+All drivers must have an equal change of being selected and must be selected throughout the year using a scientific method.

 Carriers must conduct both controlled substances and alcohol tests on any driver involved in an accident that results in a fatality.
 Both tests are also required when the driver is cited for a moving traffic violation resulting in an accident in which a person requires immediate medical treatment away from the scene, or when a vehicle is towed away.
 These rules apply regardless of who is at fault in the accident.